It’s spring, and many of our kids are getting more active. Baseball, softball, and dance recitals are the activities of the season.

-Take Breaks for Physical and Psychological Recovery:
+Take Breaks for Physical and Psychological Recovery

-The National Athletic Trainers’ Association recommends that youth athletes should limit sports to no more than 16 to 20 hours per week.
+The National Athletic Trainers’ Association recommends youth athletes limit sports to 16 to 20 hours per week.
 Other sources suggest that kids only train for as many hours a week as they are old.
-At Golden Chiropractic, we also suggest 1-3 months a year where your kid is not actively training for sports.
+We also suggest 1-3 months a year where your kid is not actively training for sports.
 Let them explore other interests or physical activities that aren’t coached and dictated by rules and adults .
-Mixing up their sports also helps kids physically and mentally, reduces the chance of overuse injury, and improves general fitness.
+Mixing up their sports helps kids physically and mentally.
+It reduces the chance of overuse injury, and improves general fitness.

-Choose the Right Gear for the Best Protection:
+Choose the Right Gear for the Best Protection

-Strengthen Muscles for Proper Form:
+Strengthen Muscles for Proper Form

-Increase Flexibility for Healthy Spine and Joints:
+Increase Flexibility for Healthy Spine and Joints

-Stop Activity if There is Pain
+Stop Activity If There Is Pain

-Parents and Kids Need to Stress-Less:
+Parents and Kids Need to Stress-Less

-Watch for Signs of Burnout:
+Watch for Signs of Burnout

 We’ll do our best to get your kid out of pain, and back into sports.